ArvinZJC/BUAAHND_G3T1_TWC/TeamG_PatientRegistrationSystem/README.md

 # TeamG_PatientRegistrationSystem From the Project BUAAHND_G3T1_TWC

 This is a simplified Patient Registration System based on Web developed by **Team G** as the final assignment of the course **Team Working in Computing**  during Term 1 of Grade 3 in BUAA HND.
+It must be admitted that although all team members worked hard on developing a system close to these commercial ones, we still have a long way to go.

 ## About Team G